Skip to main content

 ATTENTION:

-• THE PAYMENT OF THE SCHOLARSHIPS IS MADE VERY LATE IN RELATION TO YOUR ARRIVAL ON SITE.
-THE LATER THE DOCUMENTS ARE UPLOADED ON THE MOVEON MOBILITY PLATFORM, THE MORE YOU DELAY YOUR PAYMENT.
+• SCHOLARSHIP PAYMENTS ARE MADE VERY LATE IN RELATION TO YOUR ARRIVAL ON SITE.
+THE LATER YOUR DOCUMENTS ARE UPLOADED TO THE MOVEON MOBILITY PLATFORM, THE LATER YOUR PAYMENT WILL BE.

-• The student must be registered at AMU (register before leaving)
+• Student must be enrolled at AMU (register before leaving)

 • Mobility must be an integral part of the curriculum